dTentione/PNG-Extractor-for-FUI-Files/README.md

 # PNG Extractor for `.FUI` Files

 This repository contains a Python-based tool for extracting `.png` files from `.fui` files. `.fui` files are used in **Minecraft: Legacy Console Edition** to store UI assets, including images and textures.
+Although it could be used in any other circumstance too.

 The tool includes a **command-line version** and a **GUI version** for user convenience.